aktauseef/TrainingAppAPI/README.md

-Require other projects like TrainingAppUI & VsDb Project
+# Require other projects like TrainingAppUI & VsDbProject to run